Cuba Scams to Avoid and Watch Out For

 When riding horses in Iceland for comparison’s sake, we stopped often, giving the animals a break when needed to chew on some grass, or drink water out of a stream.

-The Cuban horses were driven for hours without stopping and whipped despite them moving as fast as they were able to.
+The Cuban horses were driven for hours without stopping and whipped although they were moving as fast as they were able to.

 My horse was harassed by one of the tour operators when going uphill, despite the fact that there was no room for it to move past the horse in front.
 It stumbled so heavily that I nearly fell off it, which would have led to me being trampled by those behind me.

 Keep in mind I wasn’t wearing a helmet as they hadn’t provided any.
-And yeah, I know it’s Cuba, but I’ve ridden in Kyrgyzstan and was given a helmet for that trip.
+I’ve ridden in Kyrgyzstan and was given a helmet for that trip.

 By the time we arrived back in Trinidad, the creatures sides were streaked with sweat.
 They were exhausted.
 I felt sorry to leave them, but at the same time I couldn’t wait to get away.